paradox logo

 Duplicate Content

-With a modern CMS you will be surprised by how frequently duplicate content can rear its misunderstood head.
+With a modern CMS, you may be surprised at how frequently duplicate content can surface and cause issues.
 You can see a great collation of causes of duplicate content here on this Yoast blog https://yoast.com/duplicate-content/#causes.

-Either way, you do not want to have duplicate content issues, so it is best to be checking for these regularly.
+In any case, you don’t want to encounter duplicate content issues, so it’s best to check for them regularly.

 Conclusion